 With every upcoming holiday season, it becomes a greater struggle for the little guys to compete with the big leaguers.
-Black Friday and Cyber Monday (November 25 and 28) are approaching fast, and big-box retailers like Amazon, Walmart, Best Buy and Target are already making a lot of noise in the marketplace, rolling out eye catching markdowns and crazy-good marketing campaigns.
+Black Friday and Cyber Monday (November 24 and 27) are approaching fast, and big-box retailers like Amazon, Walmart, Best Buy and Target are already making a lot of noise in the marketplace, rolling out eye-catching markdowns and crazy-good marketing campaigns.

 We give you marketing advice because consumers are expecting deals and we want you to compete.
 Yet, there is an inside track that gives you, specifically, a chance to attract a different kind of shopper – one that actively supports small businesses.
 Small Business Saturday tends to get overlooked and you, as a small business (online store) owner, can and should use the day to your advantage.

 It’s become a relaxed, small(ish), and independent shopping alternative for shoppers.
-Compared to Black Friday, Small Biz Saturday is considered super chill, yet it rakes in some serious spending – this year, sales are expected to top $17 billion.
+Compared to Black Friday, Small Biz Saturday is considered super chill, yet it rakes in some serious spending – in 2016, sales were expected to top $17 billion.
 We know, right?